 Facilities

-Each artist-in-residence has 24/7 access to all communal facilities at the School of Art.
-These facilities include: a ceramic center, printmaking studio, silkscreen shop, drawing studio, digital media studio, woodshop, outdoor sculpture pad, and plenty of outdoor space to make or perform.
+Each resident has access to communal facilities at the School of Art.
+These facilities include: a ceramic center (6 week only), printmaking studio, silkscreen shop, drawing studio, fiber studio, digital media studio, woodshop, outdoor sculpture pad, and plenty of outdoor space to make or perform.
 In addition, we have a small library of contemporary art books located in the School of Art office.

-Monitors and technicians are on-site during scheduled hours for the ceramic center, printmaking studio, and digital media studio.
+Monitors and technicians are on-site during scheduled hours for the ceramic center, printmaking studio.
 Special Studies classes, separate from the Residency Program, take place in these facilities during scheduled hours.

 Ceramic Center